-You surely get modern issues in ways the show never was able to address fully with the standards and practices departments at NBC in 1989.
+Now in a modern remake, you’d surely get to mine modern issues in ways the show never was able to address fully with the standards and practices departments at NBC in 1989.
 (And they pushed those standards pretty hard as it was.)
-You get to hit all the resonant issues of today that your viewers can understand more fully.
+You’d get to hit all the resonant issues of today that your viewers can understand more fully.
 The tumbling of the Berlin Wall.
 The fight for the recognition of AIDS as a threat to humanity.
 The Rodney King Riots.
 The Rise of the 1% at the expense of the 99%.
 The 9/11 Incident.
-And so on and so on.
+And so on and so on, etc...
 But the further we go into the future, the more we lose in the past of what we can mine for good stories if your leaper is limited to their lifespan.

 But if you’re not limited to the lifespan of the leaper, you can go as far back as you like.
 The dust bowl of the 30’s.
 The Roaring 20’s.
 The Birth of Flight.
 The Robber Barons of the late 19th Century.
 The Civil War.
 The Industrial Revolution.
 The Inception of The United States.

 You could go even further still.
 You could go back to the signing of the Magna Carta.
-The voyage of Eric the Red.
+The Council of Nicaea.
+The Voyage of Eric the Red.
 The fall of the Library of Alexandria.
 But that’s not all you could do.